SteliosDaVitzi/snake-unity-example/README.md

 # Snake-Unity

-This is an example of the classic snake game, mad in Unity3D
+This is an example of the classic snake game, made in Unity3D

 Unity version : 2022.3.7f1